Undeclared: Syndication

 At the beginning of February 2006, the show's underlying ownership shifted from DreamWorks to Viacom (now known as Paramount Skydance).
-That month, they acquired the rights to Undeclared and all other television shows and live-action movies DreamWorks produced since their inception, following their $1.6 billion dollar purchase of the company's live-action film and television assets.
+That month, they acquired the rights to Undeclared and all other television shows and live-action movies DreamWorks produced since their inception, following their $1.6 billion purchase of the company's live-action film and television assets.
 The show has since been distributed by Paramount Pictures and its related television divisions.

 In June 2010, it was announced that the Independent Film Channel had acquired the rights to air both Undeclared and Freaks and Geeks, another DreamWorks-produced show later acquired by Viacom/Paramount.
 Undeclared premiered on IFC on November 5, 2010.
 Both Undeclared and Freaks and Geeks began rerunning on the Viacom-owned TeenNick network on June 13, 2011.
 Netflix also had Undeclared (in the past) and had the episodes in their original chronological order.

 Home media

 On August 16, 2005, Shout!
-Factory and DreamWorks Home Entertainment released the complete series of Undeclared on DVD in Region 1.
+Factory (under license from DreamWorks Home Entertainment) released the series on DVD.
 The four-disc boxed set contains all 17 episodes, including an unaired episode and a bonus director's cut.

 According to Apatow, the producers were unable to get clearance for all the music in the series (not being able to use about 10 songs).
 Since the uncleared songs were considered to not play a significant role in the series, they were switched with a suitable substitute.